maxporyvay/2D-irregular-stock-cutting-problem-multi-algorithm-solution/README.md

   - **equilateral_triangle** and its <ins>side length</ins>: ***float***, divided by a space
   - **rectangle** and its <ins>width</ins>: ***float***, and <ins>length</ins>: ***float***, divided by spaces
   - **isosceles_trapezium** and its <ins>larger base</ins>: ***float***, and <ins>smaller base (equal to height)</ins>: ***float***, divided by spaces

+Autogenerator input files examples can be found in input/autogenerator directory.